AbdallhMaher/Yummy/README.md

 ## Getting Started
 This project is a starting point for Front-End Applications.

-To get started with Culinary Delight:
+To get started with Yummy:

 1. Clone the repository:
    ```bash